marb61a/marb61a.github.io/_posts/2017-11-08-Laravel-PHPMyAdmin-The-Familiar-Terminal.md

-  Normally you will accept Apache2 and dbconfig-common during the installation process, unfortunately this is where things started to cause an issue, there was no connection to the localhost url.
-I decided to tackle it by doing a few basics
+  Normally you will accept Apache2 and dbconfig-common during the installation process, unfortunately this is where things started to cause an issue, there was no connection to the phpmyadmin localhost url.

+  I decided to tackle it by doing a few basic tasks to see if it would resolve the issue

         sudo apt-get purge phpmyadmin*

   This resets and there is no space between the n and the asterisk it did not have the desired effect so I tried this